Stacking Beetroot and Caffeine: Timing Protocol: The Short Answer

 For athletes who want the complete IOC-supported endurance supplement protocol, dietary nitrate and caffeine are typically stacked with chronic loading supplements (creatine and beta-alanine from Endurance360) that are taken daily for 4 to 6 weeks before a key race.
 The chronic loading compounds establish a physiological baseline; the acute-dose compounds (nitrate and caffeine) provide the race-day performance layer on top.

-Read about the IOC-recognized supplements for the full picture of how all five fit together.
-For dose transparency on the dietary nitrate component, see the comparison guide.
+Read about the IOC-recognized supplements for the full picture of how all five fit together, or start with how dietary nitrate improves athletic performance for the underlying mechanism.
+For dose transparency on the dietary nitrate component, see the comparison guide, and check the FAQ for more protocol-specific questions.

 FDA Disclaimer: These statements have not been evaluated by the Food and Drug Administration.
 This product is not intended to diagnose, treat, cure, or prevent any disease.